 Developing your reading skill in French will give you access to one of the world’s great literary traditions.

 In the beginning, you won’t be ready to tackle the classics, but there are many other options that can help give your French a boost!
+From courses that teach through story to books for advanced learners, there's plenty to choose from.

 And if you develop a regular reading habit, your French will improve rapidly.